Planning Portal FAQs

 Why were there delays in consultations being issued by Planning Authorities?

-A range of issues have had an impact on the timeliness of consultations being issued.
+A range of issues have had an impact on the timeliness of consultations being issued through the Portal.
 Several changes have been applied to improve the performance of the consultee hub and ensure that consultations are issued in a timelier manner.

 Was there an issue with consultation responses being submitted to Planning Authorities?

-There have been some technical issues which prevented some consultation responses being passed to Planning Authorities in a timely manner.
-Several changes have been applied to the system which has improved the performance of the consultee hub and further updates will be implemented during February, March and April to ensure that consultation responses are issued in a timelier manner.
+Initially there were some technical issues which prevented some consultation responses being passed to Planning Authorities in a timely manner.
+Several changes have been applied to the system between February and May which has improved the performance of the consultee hub.
+The performance of the system will continue to be monitored and any issues addressed through regular system updates.

 Why can't I see outgoing consultations?